 For this pose, lay flat on the floor.
-Bring your arms backwards against your sides and pull them upward.
+Bring your arms back to your sides and pull them upward.
 Raise your head and then raise your legs slightly.
 Hold this position for 15 breaths.
-This converts to about 30 seconds.

 Sitting Bull Cool Down

-Rather than ending a yoga workout and immediately going about picking up the mat and going about the rest of the day, cool down for a few minutes.
+After ending a yoga workout, don’t just go and pick up the mat, rest and cool down for a few minutes first.
 This includes taking a few deep breaths and practicing the sitting bull position.
 Simply cross your legs, Indian style, and place your hands on top of your knees.
 Turn the palms upward and touch the thumb to the forefinger.
 Hold this position for two minutes.

 This is a cleansing exercise that also removes any leftover stress from the mind.

 Most yoga poses are held for breath counts.
-If you often lose count in silence, it may be better to use a stop watch in class to see how long each pose is held for.
+If you often lose count in silence, it may be better to use a stopwatch in class to see how long each pose is held for.
 Your body will automatically adjust to these times with practice.
 Vary the poses used to stretch and relax different parts of the body frequently.
-The different poses also help promote healthy blood flow through the extremities.
+The various poses also help promote healthy blood flow to the extremities.